yecril71pl/cpp-docs.pl-pl/docs/cppcx/platform-agile-class.md

 ### <a name="remarks"></a>Uwagi

-Ta operacja uzyskuje bieżącego kontekstu wątku, a następnie zwraca adres dojście do leżącego u podstaw obiektu.
+Ta operacja uzyskuje bieżący kontekst wątku, a następnie zwraca adres dojścia do obiektu źródłowego.

-## <a name="agilerelease-method"></a><a name="release"></a>Agile::Metoda zwalniania
+## <a name="agilerelease-method"></a><a name="release"></a>Agile:: Release — Metoda

-Odrzuca obiekt i kontekst obiektu źródłowego bieżącego obiektu Agile.
+Odrzuca bieżący obiekt i kontekst obiektu Agile.

 ## <a name="syntax"></a>Składnia